 Step 33: Put glue on the back of the wall strip.

-While the strip of wall pieces is face down, run two thin lines of glue down the length of the strip.
+While the strip of wall pieces is face down, squeeze out two thin lines of glue down the length of the strip.

 Step 34: Insert the wall strip.

 Put the wall strip into the book.
 Try to work quickly to minimize glue drips.